 If dressing up is your thing you should dress up!
 It is fun to see families dressed up and I loved seeing all the creative costumes through out the night.

-Yes and No. I am so happy we went because I’ve always wanted to experience MNSSH.
+It depends.
+I am so happy we went because I’ve always wanted to experience Michey’s Not So Scary Halloween Party.
 From the decorations to the characters and the parade, Disney did not disappoint.
 For future visits I don’t think I would go again because of the cost per ticket as well as the ability to do Magic Kingdom and the party.
 If you have the flexibility to do Magic Kingdom on a different day and then go to the Halloween party I think that would be the best option.

 We had one day at the park and had to pick our priorities.
 For us that is always rides.
 We love the attractions at Magic Kingdom and loved the short wait times.
 We were unable to see all the shows but as always our visit to Magic Kingdom was pure magic!